hassledw/StyleCLIP_Defense/README.md

 ## Introduction
 Deep learning adversarial attacks such as FGSM (fast gradient sign method), a white-box approach aimed to misclassify images on image classifiers, can do serious damage to the trustworthiness of deep learning classification models.
-Our goal is to defend against such attacks using StyleCLIP as an image denoising tool.
+Our goal is to defend against such attacks using StyleCLIP as an image denoising/detection tool.

 ![image](https://github.com/hassledw/StyleCLIP_Defense/assets/72363518/dbee92af-5e26-4ab0-8a87-e52c8892a6fd)\
 **FGSM Attack on Macaw**

+## Dataset
+Since StyleCLIP is limited to face data, we are running all of our evaluations on the [CelebA_HQ](https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch) dataset.
+This dataset is specifically used for facial recognition; classifier details are in the CelebA_HQ github link.

 ## Setup